 Gillie grew up with the wildlife in Zambia and Marc studied chimpanzees in Tanzania as a young man.
 Over time, the artists developed a deep appreciation for all living things and a desire to preserve the magnificence of the natural world.

 Gillie and Marc’s mission is to save species from extinction.
 Through their practices, they are transforming passive audiences into passionate advocates for animal conservation, spreading awareness about endangered species and leading to change.

 Their art has raised hundreds of thousands in donations for the many wildlife charities and causes they support through their project Love The Last.

 Please follow @gillieandmarcart

-If you are interested in buying chimpanzee related art, you will also be directly helping real chimps in the wild with 30% going to WWF to continue their fantastic work for chimpanzee conservation: Click here to browse art > https://gillieandmarc.com/collections/love-the-last-marchSOURCES
+If you are interested in buying art related to the Love the Last March, you will also be directly helping real animals in the wild, with 30% of sales going to WWF to continue their fantastic work for animal conservation.
+Click here to browse art > https://gillieandmarc.com/collections/love-the-last-marchSOURCES